 1. Who is my housing specialist?

-You may determine whom you’re Housing Specialist by going to www.dhcmi.org and find your specialist under the Section 8 staff directory.
+You may determine who your Housing Specialist is by going to www.dhcmi.org and finding your specialist under the Section 8 staff directory.

 2. I reported a change in my income, has the change been processed?

 Changes in household income must be reported and verified.
 To determine when the reported change in household income is effective contact the Housing Specialist assigned to your case.
-Income changes do not go into retro-actively; they go in effect after they are actually reported.
+Income changes do not go into effect retroactively, they go into effect after they are reported.
 For a staff directory go to www.dhcmi.org

-3. I need to report a change in circumstances (increase or decrease in household income, or change in persons residing in the assisted dwelling) How do I report the change?
+3. I need to report a change in circumstances (increase or decrease in household income, or change in household composition), how do I report the change?

-To report a change in household income or change in persons residing in the household contact the housing specialist assigned to your account.
+To report a change in household income or change in household composition contact the housing specialist assigned to your account.

 4. I have a Detroit Housing Choice Voucher.
 How do I transfer my housing assistance to another jurisdiction?
 How do I start the portability process?

 You are eligible to transfer your voucher to any housing authority that operates the Housing Choice Voucher Program.
 You will need to inform your housing specialist that you want to transfer to another jurisdiction to start the portability process.
 You need to be in good standing with your current landlord.
-You housing specialist will issue Intent to Vacate for you and your landlord to complete.
-Once the form is completed, you will be turn the form in and provided that you are in good standing DHC will issue your voucher and portability paperwork to transfer to the new jurisdiction will begin.
+Your housing specialist will issue Intent to Vacate for you and your landlord to complete.
+Once the form is completed, turn the form in and, provided that you are in good standing, DHC will issue your voucher and portability paperwork to transfer to the new jurisdiction.
 Upon receipt of your paperwork the receiving housing authority will contact you to schedule necessary appointments to begin assistance in the new location.